Lady of Spain

-"Lady of Spain" is a popular song composed in 1931 by Tolchard Evans with lyrics by "Erell Reaves", a pseudonym of Stanley J. Damerell and Robert Hargreaves (1894–1934)I, and by Henry Tilsley.
+"Lady of Spain" is a popular song composed in 1931 by Tolchard Evans with lyrics by "Erell Reaves", a pseudonym of Stanley J. Damerell and Robert Hargreaves (1894–1934), and by Henry Tilsley.
 The sheet music was published in London by the Peter Maurice Music Company and in New York by the Sam Fox Publishing Company.

 Performance

 The earliest recordings of this song were sung by Al Bowlly and Tino Folgar, recorded in 1931 (the year the song was written).
 Bowlly made recordings with both Ray Noble's and Roy Fox's orchestras.
 In 1949, Noble's 1931 recording was reissued, with Bowlly's original vocal replaced by a dubbed-in vocal trio, and the record reached No. 19 in the Billboard charts.
 Bowlly had died in the intervening period.

 A recording by Eddie Fisher with Hugo Winterhalter and his orchestra was made at Manhattan Center, New York City, on July 18, 1952.
 It was released by RCA Victor Records as catalog number 20-4953 (in USA) and by EMI on the His Master's Voice label as catalog number B 10362.
 It was a hit in the US, reaching the No. 6 position in the Billboard charts.

 Les Paul's guitar instrumental on Capitol Records also reached the Billboard charts, with a peak position of No. 8.